 - Selling courses or information products through a web platform, or

 - Your agency has contractors performing most of the marketing work

-Then it’s quite possible that your super deduction will not be classified as an SSTB.
+Then it’s more likely that your super deduction will not be classified as an SSTB.

 If you don’t have employees, then you would look to the 2.5% of unadjusted tax basis limitation which, if you’re running a digital marketing agency, won’t be very much if anything at all.

 Note that if your tax classification is an S-corporation or corporation, your business should be paying at least one employee – yourself.
-If not, you might need to get in touch with a Tax Strategist to fix that for you.
+If not, you might need to get in touch with a tax advisor to fix that for you.

 As with all things in the tax world, the tax benefits you’re entitled to are going to depend on too many factors for you to research on your own.
-If you’re not sure on how these rules apply to your practice, touch base with your Tax Strategist.
+If you’re not sure on how these rules apply to your practice, touch base with your tax advisor.
 They should be able to work through your fact pattern to see if you’re eligible for immediate tax savings.